What are the key trends influencing the world of research?

 The field of research is ever-changing, meaning those who operate within it must stay on top of new developments to remain competitive.
 Halfway through 2024, what are the trends influencing research?

 For Peter Hubbert, the director of research, development and innovation at financial services company Fidelity Investments Ireland, the world of research can change at the drop of a hat.
-He explained, “the pace of advancements in many fields is rapid, particularly in technology, where it feels like a new development or technological advancement is announced every day.”
+“The pace of advancements in many fields is rapid, particularly in technology, where it feels like a new development or technological advancement is announced every day,” he explained.

-According to Dr Sabrina Anjara, the research lead in the Human Sciences Studio at Accenture in The Dock, “we are past the hype of the generative AI phase” and companies now expect evidence that the mass investment in large language models has produced company gains.
+According to Dr Sabrina Anjara, the research lead in the Human Sciences Studio at Accenture’s R&D hub The Dock, “we are past the hype of the generative AI phase” and companies now expect evidence that the mass investment in large language models has produced productivity gains.

 To remain relevant and ahead of the game, researchers have to spend a considerable amount of time updating their knowledge and keeping abreast of the transformations occurring in their particular area of study.
 With this in mind, what are the trends heavily influencing how researchers navigate their careers?